Instructions for Authors

 Acknowledgements – thanks to persons who contributed to the creation of the paper.

 References – list of publications quoted in the paper, presented in the order of appearance.
 Arabic numerals placed in semicircular parentheses, without spaces between the coma and the following number should be used as reference marks.
-In original and review papers, at most 30 other publications should be referred to; in case reports, short communications, letters to the editor and other types of short publications mentioned above (up to 500 words) – up to 10 papers.
+In original and review papers, at most 30 other publications should be referred to; in short communications, letters to the editor and other types of short publications mentioned above (up to 500 words) – up to 10 papers.
 Abbreviations of the names of other journals must conform to the Index Medicus.
 If the quoted paper has no more than 6 co-authors, they should all be listed.
 If there are more than 6 authors, the first 6 should be listed, followed by et al. Please observe punctuation marks, i.e. full stops, colons, spaces, etc.

 List of Figures should be placed on a separate page beneath the references using Arabic numerals.